ossf/tac/process/README.md

 # I. Overview

-This document describes the Open Source Security Foundation (OpenSSF) life cycle process for Technical Initiatives, both Working Groups and Projects.
+This document describes the Open Source Security Foundation (OpenSSF) life cycle process for Technical Initiatives, both Working Groups, Projects, and Special Interest Groups (SIG).

 The authority that governs this process is as follows:

 The parent organizational structure grants governance to the downward in the organizational structure.
-In turn the receiving Working Group or Project report health, participation, outcomes, statuses, etc up the chain.
+In turn the receiving Working Group, Project, or SIG reports health, participation, outcomes, statuses, etc up the chain.

 ```mermaid
 flowchart TD